K-Rintaro/Cynical/README.md

 # Cynical
 Perfect Web Whiteboard

-## Under Development
+## What is this?
+This is WIP project.